Turbo Takeaways

 If someone contacts you and offers you free government money through grants for home repairs, education, or bills, it could be a scam.

 Be vigilant and avoid giving out your personal information or paying an upfront fee for a list of grants or government benefits.
-They may use your personal information to steal your identity or drain your bank account.
+Scammers may use your personal information to steal your identity or drain your bank account.

-Find the Right Organization Offering Senior Assistance
+Additional Organizations Offering Senior Assistance

 Here’s a list of organizations that provide financial help for seniors on Social Security: